slang-legacy/path/README.md

 Also, I don't really use PHP much anymore.
 It turns out that Python is a **much** better languge to work in.
 CoffeeScript is a joy to program with too.

 If anyone else wants to take it over: be my guest.
-I'll even transfer the repo to you if  you want.
+I'll even link this repo to your fork if you email me.

 ##Description
 **PATH** is **P**HP **A**rrays **T**o **H**TML, which allows you to express HTML code as arrays written in a JSON-based shorthand, and converts these arrays into regular HTML.